dinoherlambang/dh_stock_lot_retread/README.md

 - Adds a Boolean field `retread` to the `stock.production.lot` model
 - Field is displayed with the label "Retread (Vulkanisir)"
 - Integrated into both form and tree views of stock production lots
+- **Conditional Product Requirement**: When the retread field is checked (True), the Product field becomes optional
+- **Smart Validation**: Product field is mandatory only when retread is False, allowing flexibility for retreaded items
 - Proper access rights configuration for different user groups

 ## Module Information